Mark Gubicza

-Mark Steven Gubicza (/ˈɡʊbᵻzə/; born August 14, 1962), nicknamed "Gubie," is an American former professional baseball pitcher and sportscaster.
-Gubicza played for 14 major league seasons with the Kansas City Royals (1984–96) and Anaheim Angels (1997).
-He is a color commentator for Los Angeles Angels games on Bally Sports West.
+Mark Steven Gubicza (/ˈɡʊbᵻzə/; born August 14, 1962), nicknamed "Gubie", is an American former professional baseball pitcher and sportscaster.
+Gubicza played in Major League Baseball (MLB) for the Kansas City Royals (1984–96) and Anaheim Angels (1997).
+He is a color commentator for Los Angeles Angels games on FanDuel Sports Network West.

-After being drafted out of William Penn Charter School in the second round of the 1981 Major League Baseball draft and playing three seasons in the minor leagues, Gubicza spent nearly all of his MLB career with the Royals, making all but two of his career appearances with the team.
+After being drafted out of William Penn Charter School in the second round of the 1981 MLB draft and playing three seasons in the minor leagues, Gubicza spent nearly all of his MLB career with the Royals, making all but two of his career appearances with the team.
 He was a mainstay in the Royals starting rotation for years, earning back-to-back MLB All-Star selections in 1988 and 1989 and making an Opening Day start for the team in 1989.
 Gubicza played a reduced number of games later in his career due to three arm injuries and a leg injury between 1990 and 1997.
 He was traded to the Anaheim Angels before the 1997 season and retired after that year.

 At the time of his retirement, Gubicza held the Royals franchise record for strikeouts with 1,366, was third in wins at 132, and was second in pitching wins above replacement with 38.0.
 He was inducted into the Kansas City Royals Hall of Fame in 2006.
 Following his playing career, Gubicza became a sportscaster and worked in various roles before joining the Angels broadcast booth on Fox Sports West as a color commentator in 2007.